-It’s summer and let’s be honest, all we really want to do is sit on the beach.
-Although living in a city makes it hard to get a beach day in, it’s easier than you think.
-We live fairly close to some of the best beaches around — at the Jersey Shore!
-Forget what you’ve seen on reality TV and get down to one of these glorious NJ gems for a day trip.
+It’s summer, and let’s be honest, all we want to do is sit on the beach.
+Although living in a city makes it hard to get a beach day in, it’s easier.
+In addition, we live relatively close to some of the best beaches around.
+So forget what you’ve seen on reality TV and get down to one of these glorious New Jersey gems for a day trip.
 It’s fun in the sun for the whole family!
 Here are some of the best picks.

 Sandy Hook is a great day trip for our area.
 It takes just over an hour by car from downtown Jersey City or 40 minutes by ferry (from Manhattan).
-There is so much to do because it’s a beach and national park all in one!
-Besides the beaches, Sandy Hook offers fishing, bike riding, trails and even camping now!
+There is so much to do because it’s a beach and national park!
+Besides the beaches, Sandy Hook offers fishing, bike riding, trails, and even camping now!
 The beaches are vast and very clean.

 The beaches are free, but you must pay to enter the park.
-Luckily, you pay per car, so it can be more economical than some Jersey Shore beaches.
-The fee is $15 per car from 7am – 5pm and if you have a Golden Access or Senior Pass (for national parks in the US) the fee $7.50 per car.
+Luckily, you pay per car so that it can be more economical than some Jersey Shore beaches.
+The fee is $15 per car from 7 am – 5 pm, and if you have a Golden Access or Senior Pass (for national parks in the US), the fee is $7.50 per car.

 Asbury Park is more fun now than ever before!
 There’s so much to do, including lots of lovely beaches to play on.
-The infamous Asbury Park Boardwalk offers many events, activities and great restaurants.
-Some of the great eating options include Pop’s Garage, McLoone’s Asbury Grille and many more.
-There is even Asbury Splash Park, which you can access all day for $9/children and $5/adults.
+The infamous Asbury Park Boardwalk offers many events, activities, and great restaurants.
+Some of the great eating options include Pop’s Garage, McLoone’s Asbury Grille, etc. There is even Asbury Splash Park, which you can access all day for $9/children and $5/adults.
 Parking is available in either metered spots or in paid lots.
 Meters are $2/hour with a maximum of three hours on Ocean Avenue.
 Other numbered spots (off of Ocean Avenue) are $1/hour without any time limits.
 There is even an app for “Pay-By-Cell Parking.”
 Check out their website for more information.
 Beach badges are sold on the Boardwalk between 1st and 2nd Avenues and it is cash only.

-The 10th Avenue beach offers umbrella and beach chair rentals – so you don’t have to lug all your gear with you!
-Click here for a map of the boardwalk and all the beach access points.
-For a yummy post-beach lunch, check out 10th Avenue Burrito and if you are traveling by car and have some time, take the short ride over to Pete & Elda’s in Neptune for some good pizza.
+The 10th Avenue beach offers umbrella and beach chair rentals – so you don’t have to lug all your gear!
+For an excellent post-beach lunch, check out 10th Avenue Burrito and if you are traveling by car and have some time, take the short ride over to Pete & Elda’s in Neptune on some excellent pizza.

 The fee for daily badges is $9 per day (children 15 and under are free).